Jul 25, 2023

 Centers for Disease Control and Prevention, National Center for Health Statistics.
 Underlying Cause of Death 2018-2021 on CDC WONDER Online Database, released in 2023.
 Data are from the Multiple Cause of Death Files, 2018-2021, as compiled from data provided by the 57 vital statistics jurisdictions through the Vital Statistics Cooperative Program.
 Accessed at http://wonder.cdc.gov/ucd-icd10.html on Feb 9, 2023.
 Calculations were based on four years of the most recently available data: 2018 to 2021

 Commonly referred to as “CVI workers,” the experts who practice this intervention draw from their lived experiences to reduce the spread of violence in their own community by engaging those at highest risk of being injured and/or producing violence.
+People at high risk often have prior contact with the criminal justice system, have been shot or seriously injured, and tend to carry firearms, though a number of other factors may also contribute.
+7

 - Provide social services to the individuals at highest risk who wish to heal unresolved trauma and change the trajectory of their lives.
 Trauma creates an array of complex obstacles for individuals who are at highest risk for violence.
 Based on a needs assessment, they are provided a tailored service plan that might include counseling, victim and legal support, case management, tattoo removal, career development, conflict resolution, mentoring, and transitional housing, among other things.